 Landfills generate the largest throughput of flared gas, account for the largest share of NOx emission in the Rule 1118.1 universe and generate landfill gas for many decades, even when they are closed and inactive.
-Raw biogas is produced naturally by anaerobic bacteria in municipal solid waste landfills and is called landfill gas.
+Landfill gas is a type of biogas that is produced naturally by anaerobic bacteria in municipal solid waste landfills.
 This breakdown of organic waste in landfills produces gases and contaminants including methane, carbon dioxide (CO2), sulfides, siloxane, and VOCs.
 LFG is primarily composed of two potent greenhouse gases, methane, and CO2.
-Raw biogas typically has a methane content around 40 to 50 percent.
-To capture biogas as it is produced, landfills install a system of wells called a landfill gas collection and control system.
+Landfill gas typically has a methane content around 40 to 50 percent, though every landfill is different in terms of methane content.
+To capture landfill gas as it is produced, landfills install a system of wells and collectors which is called a landfill gas collection system.

 Federal, state, and local regulations require the capture of landfill gas.
 For example, one of the early action measures included in the 2008 Scoping Plan of AB 32 was the improvement of capturing and collecting LFG at California landfills.
 This led to the implementation of the Methane Emissions from Municipal Solid Waste Landfills Regulation (LMR), dated June 2010.
 The LMR requires that owners and operators of active, inactive, and closed municipal waste (MSW) landfills over a certain size that accepted waste after January 1, 1977, undertake certain actions, including installation of gas collection and control systems.
-This creates the potential to retrieve several million cubic feet of LFG per landfill per day, which can be pulled from beneath a landfill through the gas collection and control system and then be combusted through a flare or be used beneficially.
-For examples, the LFG can be directed to a treatment plant, where a series of steps convert the gas into RNG, or it can be sent to equipment capable of cleaning and conditioning the LFG for power generation purposes, like creating electricity using micro-turbines.
+This creates the potential to retrieve several million cubic feet of LFG per landfill per day, which can be pulled from beneath a landfill through the gas collection and control system and then be combusted through a flare or be used beneficially if gas quality meets the requirements for applicable beneficial reuse options.
+For examples, the

+LFG can be directed to a treatment plant, where a series of steps convert the gas into RNG, or it can be sent to equipment capable of cleaning and conditioning the LFG for power generation purposes, like creating electricity using micro-turbines.
 Other potential beneficial uses of landfill gas include power generation using steam turbines, internal combustion engines (ICE), and fuel cells; use as transportation fuel; or pipeline injection.

 The quality of landfill gas varies at each landfill and can decompose at different rates, depending on pressure and temperature.
+Besides the quality of LFG, there are differences among landfills with respect to amount of contamination in LFG (which changes over time based upon the composition of the waste stream), variation in the amount of gas available for any beneficial use, and closure date of the landfill.
 Overtime, landfills experience a decrease in quantity of gas and quality of heat content (measured as British thermal units per standard cubic foot or Btu/scf) until eventually neither flaring nor beneficial use is feasible.
-Other challenges associated with LFG include a low heat content ranging from 400 to 500 Btu/scf, and the high expense to remove siloxane contamination, which can damage equipment or poison the catalyst used to control NOx emissions.
+For example, the landfill gas produced at closed landfills has a low heat content which diminishes overtime and generates additional challenges for beneficial use of LFG.
+Other challenges associated with LFG include a low heat content ranging from 400 to 500 Btu/scf, and the high expense to remove siloxane contaminants, which can damage equipment or poison the catalyst used to control NOx emissions.

 Landfills are not energy intensive operations.
-However, due to the large quantity of landfill gas consistently being produced at active landfills, many landfills can beneficially use LFG to generate energy that powers onsite uses or provides power to surrounding users.
+However, due to the large quantity of landfill gas consistently being produced at active landfills, such landfills can beneficially use LFG to generate energy that powers onsite uses or provides power to surrounding users.